A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 AI-generated documentation may omit or misrepresent nuanced human interactions critical to medical care.
 While human error and bias can also lead to diagnostic inaccuracy, AI systems may create incomplete patient histories or miss complex contexts, affecting diagnostic accuracy.
 Human review and verification processes take time but can ensure AI-generated summaries and recommendations are complete and correct.

 The final responsibility for clinical decision-making rests with human clinicians.
 Overreliance on AI-generated summaries and recommendations risks diminishing professional judgment.
 The role of AI in medicine will likely expand as AI becomes increasingly reliable, though research on the error rates of human versus AI has yielded inconsistent results.
-Well-defined and validated roles for AI and use of clinical oversight frameworks ensure the right balance of human oversight to ensure good patient outcomes.
+Well-defined and validated roles for AI and use of clinical oversight frameworks ensure the right balance to facilitate a high standard of care.

 The doctor uses a small handheld device to examine the dark spot on Mrs. Jones’ skin.
 This diagnostic device captures high-resolution images of the lesion, using AI to analyze cellular structures and assess whether the spot appears to be malignant.

-Mrs. Jones, curious about the device she has never seen before, asks: “what does this thing do?”
+Mrs. Jones, curious about the device, which she has never seen before, asks: “What does this thing do?”
 The doctor reassures her: “It analyzes pictures of skin to see if there is more that we need to do.
 It’s FDA-approved, don’t worry.”
 She is then referred for a skin biopsy.

 The doctor does not share with Mrs. Jones that the device is one of the first AI-powered tools of its kind, recently approved for clinical use, or that the AI model behind it was trained on a dataset that may or may not fully represent patients with her skin type.
 The doctor also does not share that the referral decision was heavily influenced by the device’s risk assessment score.
 As a result, Mrs. Jones consents to diagnostic testing without knowing that her care is heavily influenced by a newly created, minimally tested AI device.